Ravens expect heavy dose of Henry while hosting Titans

 Naturally, Tannehill's long gainer was a 22-yarder to Henry.
 And it's no secret the Titans plan to give the ball to Henry over and over and over against Baltimore.

 "He has a certain skill-set, with size and strength and speed and durability -- those are all great qualities for a running back in January," Tennessee coach Mike Vrabel told reporters.
 "So he'll do everything that he has to to get ready and to do whatever it is that we ask him to do in the game plan."
 Baltimore's top running back doesn't appear to be in the same condition.
-Mark Ingram II suffered a calf injury in Week 16 and aggravated it during last week's bye, and his availability isn't yet determined.
+Mark Ingram II suffered a calf injury in Week 16 and aggravated it during last week's bye, and he is listed as questionable.

 Ravens coach John Harbaugh wasn't thrilled with questions pertaining to Ingram, who rushed for 1,018 yards and 10 touchdowns during a stellar regular season.
 "We're not talking about injuries this week," Harbaugh told reporters.
 "We'll just wait and see.
 You'll know on (Saturday) on all those guys."

-Guard Parker Ehinger (shoulder) and tight end Mark Andrews (ankle) are among the other Ravens dealing with ailments.
-Tennessee linebacker Jayon Brown (shoulder) is the most banged-up player on his team after twice leaving the victory over Patriots due to the injury.
+Tight end Mark Andrews (ankle) also is questionable for the Ravens.
+Tennessee linebacker Jayon Brown (shoulder) was ruled out for the game on Thursday.
+He twice left the victory over Patriots due to the injury.

+Adam Humphries (ankle) was ruled out while fellow receiver Cody Hollister (ankle) is questionable. --Field Level Media

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)